austin020269/Movies-ETL/README.md

 # Movies-ETL
 UT Bootcamp Module 8 Challenge
 ## Project Overview
 Movies and ratings data were acquired from both Wikipedia and Kaggle in order for students to use in a hackathon.
-We were asked to combine the data and save them into a SQL database for hackathon participants to use.
-To do this, To do this we followed the ETL process data management rules which include:
+We were asked to combine the data and save them into a SQL database for use in the event.
+To do this, we followed the ETL process data management rules which include:

 1. extracting the Wikipedia and Kaggle data
 2. transforming the datasets by cleaning them up and joining them together